rapka/polemics-md/billionaire-burner.md

 Being a multi-billionaire, DeJoria could easily afford to pay such a judgement.
 Though a $123 million settlement might get in the way of his [private jet hobby](https://www.businessinsider.com/john-paul-dejoria-splurges-on-private-jets-2016-4) though.
 In an article for Insider that's sure to anger climate activists titled ["Billionaire John Paul DeJoria splurges on one thing to make his life easier"](https://www.businessinsider.com/john-paul-dejoria-splurges-on-private-jets-2016-4), DeJoria is reported to use his three private jets to save the "valuable commodity" that is his time.

-Rather than pay $123 million, Dejoria instead decided to lobby the Texas legilature to retroactively change their laws so he could get out of the lawsuit.
+Rather than pay $123 million, Dejoria instead decided to lobby the Texas legislature to retroactively change their laws so he could get out of the lawsuit.
 A [Texas Tribune article](https://www.texastribune.org/2019/12/19/John-paul-dejoria-morocco-oil-deal-texas-legislature-morocco/) details how this was accomplished:

 > DeJoria was already a well-known face in Austin by December 2016, when, with his chances of overturning the Moroccan judgment still looking iffy in court, he hired one of the capital city’s premier lobbying firms, Focused Advocacy.
 Its founder, Curt Seidlits, is a former chairman of the Texas House’s powerful State Affairs Committee and a common presence at the Capitol.
 On its website, the firm boasts “one of the richest networks of relationships in the advocacy industry.”
 It also commands a steep price: DeJoria paid two lobbyists between $50,000 and $99,999.99 each for less than a month of work in December 2016, and three lobbyists the same range each for about a year of work in 2017, state records show.